VikingPingvin/go-locker/readme.md

 # Welcome to Locker!

-**Locker** is a GO application meant to be used in CI/CD pipelines as an **artifact blob storage**.
+**Locker** is a GO application meant to be used in CI/CD pipelines as a generic **artifact blob storage**.

-Uses TCP/IP connection for sending file metadata and byte stream.
+Uses TCP/IP connection for sending file metadata and payload using protobuf between the Agent and the Server, which stores it in a database according to `namespace/project/artifact`.

-Application can be used both as a server with DB connection and as an agent to send / consume artifacts

 Application built with the help of Cobra.